Thomas L. Aud

 Kevin D. McCann

 A native of Jackson, Tennessee, Kevin D. McCann graduated with a BS Degree in History from Union University.
 He has written several books related to the history of West Tennessee, including Hurst’s Wurst, The Jackson Generals: Minor League Baseball in Jackson, Tennessee, and The Peg Leg Politician: Adam Huntsman of Tennessee.
+He is currently transcribing and annotating the diary of Robert Henry Cartmell of Madison County, Tennessee.

 He is the co-founder and publisher of BrayBree Publishing.